-To use a language other than English as the default language, you must:

-- populate the MME's languages table with the appropriate strings; see "Adding languages" below for more information. - change the default language by changing the two-letter code for the <Locale> element
+To use a language other than English as the default language, you must populate the MME's languages table with the appropriate strings; see "Adding languages" below for more information.
+The MME will maintain the language you set across system shutdowns and restarts.

-To change the language the MME will use for strings that indicate unknown media metadata locale and language, call the function mme\setlocale().
+To change the language the MME will use for strings that indicate unknown media metadata locale and language, call the function mme_setlocale().